 The Charter School Institute (CSI) partners with the Colorado Department of Education Schools of Choice Unit to provide a Principal and Administrator Induction Program to charter school leaders across the state.
 The Administrator Mentoring Cohort (AMC) Induction Program is aligned to the Charter School Support Initiative (CSSI) Quality Standards, as well as the Colorado Principal/Administrator Quality Standards.
 The Program combines professional development workshops, mentoring support, and a goal setting and reflection process to meet the state-wide criteria for approved Induction Programs.
 Upon successful completion of the AMC Induction Program, candidates will receive a certificate of completion which is required for the CDE Application for the Professional Principal/Administrator License.
 To be considered for acceptance into the AMC Induction Program, applicants must hold a Colorado Initial Principal or Administrator License and be currently employed in a leadership role at a charter school, charter school network, or charter school support agency.

 CDE Schools of Choice Unit offers six Administrator Mentoring Cohort Meetings throughout the year.
-Meetings are held in September, October, November, February, March and June featuring relevant information to all charter schools across the state.
+Meetings are held on the first Wednesday of the month in September, October, November, February, March and May featuring relevant information to all charter schools across the state.

 Meetings are designed with adult learner needs in mind.
 Topics are aligned to the school calendar to provide just-in-time training.
 Sessions allow for interaction with peers and also provide time for personal reflection to consider how ideas presented can strengthen leadership in your role and impact staff and student outcomes.